drashland/website-v2/docs/sinco/v3.x/2_tutorials/3_page/2_evaluate.md

 ```

 Within the function you can pass to `evaluate()`, you have full access to the
-DOM, meaning you can write client side JavaScript like you normally would, for
+DOM, meaning you can write client-side JavaScript like you normally would.
+For
 example:

 ```typescript